mosn/layotto/docs/en/start/sequencer/start.md

 ### Next step
 #### What does this client program do?
-The demo client program uses the golang version SDK provided by Layotto, calls the Layotto Sequencer API, and generates a distributed unique, self-increasing id.
+The demo client program uses the SDK provided by Layotto, calls the Layotto Sequencer API, and generates a distributed unique, self-increasing id.

-The sdk is located in the `sdk` directory, and users can call the API provided by Layotto through the sdk.
+The golang sdk is located in the `sdk` directory, and the java sdk is in https://github.com/layotto/java-sdk

 In addition to using sdk, you can also interact with Layotto directly through grpc in any language you like.